hisilicon/kernel-dev/Documentation/x86/resctrl_ui.rst

 control steps are: min_bw + N * bw_gran.
 Intermediate values are rounded
 to the next control step available on the hardware.

-The bandwidth throttling is a core specific mechanism on some of Intel SKUs.
+The bandwidth throttling is a core specific mechanism on some CPUs.
 Using a high bandwidth and a low bandwidth setting on two threads sharing a core will result in both threads being throttled to use the low bandwidth.
 The fact that Memory bandwidth allocation(MBA) is a core specific mechanism where as memory bandwidth monitoring(MBM) is done at